davidjbrodeur/misty-frontier/README.md

 ## TODO

+- Building stuff, wasting money, etc. will give you extra influence, reaction roll, hirelings, etc. This + equipment (and blacksmithing) is what money is about.
+- There is a thick fog that permeates the air in dark places (and at night).
+When you breath too much of it, you become ill.
+It is MUCH more thick in dungeons.
+All of this explains why players need to leave after 3h of gameplay, whether wilderness or underground.
 - Maybe have a player spot (map, roster, recaps, etc.) and one for the city/world (rumours, events, sigthings, political situation, etc.)
 - Put my worldbuilding into world anvil https://docs.google.com/document/d/1gaVxd5E_YI3avsgblR9XqcqL5VjqgPbwozzCjuJ5XeU/edit#
 - Do a campaign building: